Piz Beverin

 Alternative routes

 - From Mursenas above Mathon you save about 2 hours of hiking time and 385 meters of ascent and descent.
-For the road from Mathon, a driving permit must be purchased with coins at the machine.
+For the road from Mathon, a driving permit with coins must be purchased at the machine.

 Surefootedness and a head for heights are required.